How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Less convenient than online options

-- Appointment booking required
+- Appointment booking usually required

-Route 4: Your Workplace Occupational Health Service
+Route 4: Workplace Occupational Health Service (Mutua)

 How it works:

-Step 1: Contact your occupational health department
+Step 1: Contact your company's mutua or HR department

 - Ask if they can issue the certificate you need